 The second edition of the GR740 User Day was collocated with the RISC-V In Space Workshop.
 Access the event.

 Are you curious about starting a new engaging role, at a world-leading company that works towards European Space Agency and NASA?
 Then this is your opportunity.
-We are looking for an experienced Supply Chain Engineer, experienced ASIC/FPGA Engineers, experienced Embedded Software and Tools Engineers, a Sales Assistant, a Receiving and Shipping Engineer, and an HR/EHS Manager and are continuously looking for experienced hardware and software engineers.
+We are continuously looking for experienced hardware and software engineers.
 We welcome your application!

 Access our career page or contact us through career (at) gaisler.com.